 I also asked that he did not bring his sister over.

-As I turned the corner to walk down the first set of stairs, his sister stood on the landing, phone in hand, recording me.
+I ran out of my apartment and jogged down the stairs.
+On the landing, his sister stood, phone in hand, recording me.
+She had been eavesdropping, and hoping to provoke me.
 An officer stood at the top of the steps.
 I approached the sister.
 In a video, she can be seen sneaking a U-Haul box up the stairs, most likely because the police had promised me that only Davis and one friend would be allowed.
 The police though, did nothing to stop her from waiting outside of my door for my exit.

 “There she goes!”